 Advertising of Medicines

-The advertising of medicines is regulated under EU derived legislation.
+Advertising of medicines is regulated under EU-derived legislation.
 It is also subject to general legislation and codes of practice on advertising.

 Advertising includes any form of promotion, canvassing or inducement.
 It includes advertising to the general public and to persons entitled to prescribe.
-It also cover;
+It also covers;

 - provision of samples,